 Sam went on to work as one of the activities assistants for the Give It A Go (GIAG) events programme, an initiative run by Newcastle University's Students’ Union.
 The programme supports and encourages students to get involved with activities, make friends, and enrich their time at university by giving new things a go.

-‘I think PARTNERS gave me a good philosophy in regards to university, to just get involved in anything that's going on.
-There were so many benefits, and understanding how different university life would be helped me to feel more confident about going.’
+"I think PARTNERS gave me a good philosophy in regards to university, to just get involved in anything that's going on.
+There were so many benefits, and understanding how different university life would be helped me feel more confident about going."

 The PARTNERS programme has been running since 1999 and is one of the most well-established supported entry routes to higher education of its kind.

-Over 8,000 students have gone on to study at Newcastle University via the PARTNERS Programme.
+Over 8,000 students have gone on to study at Newcastle University via PARTNERS.
 It offers a range of support and opportunities to help you make a successful application to Newcastle University.
 Find out how PARTNERS could help you join us at Newcastle University.